demisto/content/Packs/CortexXDR/Playbooks/playbook-Cortex_XDR_-_execute_commands_README.md

-Initiates a new script execution of shell commands.
+Deprecated.
+Use `xdr-script-commands-execute` command instead.Initiates a new script execution of shell commands.

 ## Dependencies